PlantHydraulics

 Models and Parameters

-Defines, and constructs instances of, the PlantHydraulicsModel type, which is used for simulation flux of water to/from soil, along roots of different depths, along a stem, to a leaf, and ultimately being lost from the system by transpiration.
-Note that the canopy height is specified as part of the PlantHydraulicsModel and the biomass model, these must be consistent.
+Defines, and constructs instances of, the PlantHydraulicsModel type, which is used for simulation flux of water to/from soil and ultimately being lost from the system by transpiration.
+Note that the canopy height is part of the biomass model.

-: Parameters required by the Plant Hydraulics modeltranspiration
+• parameters: Parameters required by the Plant Hydraulics model

 A struct for holding parameters of the PlantHydraulics Model.